Richard Stallman July 2013

 Can’t we just turn off Secure Boot?

 You can – sort of.
 You can switch from Secure Boot mode to legacy mode.
 But this is not the same as going back to the old BIOS Start Up program that starts all Windows XP and Windows 7 computers.
-You still have the UEFI program controlling whether your Windows 8 computer starts and the kill switch is still there.
+You still have the UEFI program controlling whether your Windows 8 or 10 computer starts and the kill switch is still there.
 There are reports of folks switching to the UEFI Legacy mode only to have Microsoft switch the mode back to secure boot at the next Microsoft Update.
 And there is no way to close this backdoor to your computer because as we now know, Internet Explorer is tied into the Windows operating system.
 Finally, the UEFI code is ten times bigger than the BIOS code.
 What do you think all of that extra code is all about?

 But isn’t UEFI some nice program that was created by a non-profit group?